Agent610/Authentication-API/README.md

 - .gitignore
 - README

----

-## 🔐 Authentication Flow
+## Authentication Flow

-1. User registers → password is hashed
+1. User registers an account → password is hashed using bcrypt
+2. Verification email is generated
-2. User logs in → server validates credentials
+3. User logs in → server validates credentials
-3. Server issues:
+4. Server issues:
    - Access Token (short-lived)
    - Refresh Token (long-lived)
-4. Access token used for protected routes
+5. Access token used for protected routes
-5. Refresh token used to generate new access token
+6. Refresh token used to generate new access token

----

-## 📌 API Endpoints
+## API Endpoints

 ### Auth Routes